 The open-loop speed control provides accurate control of the motors rotational speed.

-In open-loop mode (without external feedback signal of the speed), there is no need for external sensors, making installation and commissioning very easy, and eliminating the risk of defective sensors.
+In open-loop mode (without external feedback signal of the speed), there is no need for external sensors.
+The open-loop speed control makes installation and commissioning easier, and eliminates the risk of defective sensors.